merefield/discourse-chatbot/README.md

 # FYI's

-* OpenAI API responses can be slower for higher-capability and reasoning models.
+* LLM API responses can be slower for higher-capability and reasoning models.
 Choose the model for each trust level based on the quality, latency, and cost your community needs.
-* Chatbot natively supports OpenAI and OpenAI-compatible endpoints, including custom model names and URLs for each trust level.
-Proxy servers can provide access to other model providers without changing Chatbot code.
+* Chatbot natively supports OpenAI, Anthropic, Google Gemini, and xAI through their OpenAI-compatible endpoints, including custom model names and URLs for each trust level.
+Proxy servers can provide access to other compatible services without changing Chatbot code.
 * Is extensible to support the searching of other content beyond just the current set provided.

 # Setup